braisdom/ObjectiveSql/README.md

 Commonly, there are two ways of SQL programming in Java, CRUD behavior of Domain Model, and the complex querying for data analysing base relation.

-The ObjectiveSql is a beta version now, but more features will be comed, and it will get better and better
+The ObjectiveSql is a beta version now, but more features will be comed, and it will get better and better,

+it will keep updating as fast as possible.

 ## Beginning